veevo/dev/content/spiritism/mediumship/intellectual-mediums.md

 - spiritism
 ---

+## Introduction
+[Allan Kardec](/bio/allan-kardec) provides us the what intellectual mediums are:

 > Mediums who have a tendency to intellectual manifestations of Spirit communications through the bonding of perispirits.
 > The Mediums Book Chapter 16 #187 – #188

+## Types of Intellectual Mediums
+Let's now review the list of intellectual mediums provided by [Allan Kardec](/bio/allan-kardec) on [The Mediums' Book](/books/mediums-book).

 ### Clairvoyant and Somnambulic Mediums
 Seeing mediums are those who see spirits.
 This faculty is rare and is seldom permanent.